-Baidu Map MCP Server is a comprehensive Location-Based Service solution that implements the Model Context Protocol (MCP), allowing seamless integration between large language models, AI agents, and geospatial services.
-It provides a rich set of mapping capabilities including geocoding, POI search, route planning, weather information, and more.
+Baidu Map MCP Server is a comprehensive Location-Based Service (LBS) solution that supports the Model Context Protocol (MCP), enabling seamless integration between large language models, AI agents, and real-world location services.
+It provides a wide range of geospatial capabilities including mapping, geocoding, POI search, route planning, weather information, and more.

 Install the Python SDK using pip: